lcherone/PHP-TCP-Socket-Client-Server/README.md

 PHP-UDP-Socket-Client-Server
 ============================

-A simple stripped down PHP UDP socket server and client; wrapped in a handy class.
+A simple stripped down PHP UDP socket server and client, that communicates in JSON format; wrapped in a handy class.

-Its different from the basic socket examples you see on http://www.php.net/manual/en/ref.sockets.php is that the server calls controllers, like in MVC, which makes it easy to implement something other then a strrev() of what the client sent, kinda useless at moment but ill add something interesting in later commits.
+Server will parse the JSON and call controller based on route, currently its very bare and does nothing but sends JSON back.
+In later commits ill add something more interesting.

 Example:
 ===
 **./index.php (Client)**
+Client builds and sends a JSON encoded packet.

     <?php
     require('./lib/socket.class.php');